tremor-rs/tremor-runtime/docs/overview.md

 Tremor is designed for high volume messaging environments and is good for:

 - Man in the middle bridging - Tremor is designed to bridge asynchronous upstream sources with synchronous downstream sinks.
 More generally, tremor excels at intelligently bridging from sync/async to async/sync so that message flows can be classified, dimensioned, segmented, routed using user defined logic whilst providing facilities to handle back-pressure and other hard distributed systems problems on behalf of its operators.
   - For example - Log data distributed from Kafka to ElasticSearch via Logstash can introduce significant lag or delays as logstash becomes a publication bottleneck.
 Untimely, late delivery of log data to the network operations centre under severity zero or at/over capacity conditions reduces our ability to respond to major outage and other byzantine events in a timely fashion.
 - In-flight redeployment - Tremor can be reconfigured via it's API allowing workloads to be migrated to/from new systems and logic to be retuned, reconfigured, or reconditioned without redeployment.
 - Simple event processing - Tremor adopts many principles from DEBS ( Distributed Event Based Systems ), ESP ( Event Stream Processor ) and the CEP ( Complex Event Processing ) communities.
 However in its current state of evolution tremor has an incomplete feature set in this regard.
 Over time tremor MAY evolve as an ESP or CEP solution but this is an explicit non-goal of the project.

 ## Tremor URLs

-Since tremor v0.4, all internal artefacts and running instances of onramps, offramps and pipelines are dynamically configurable.
+Since tremor v0.4, all internal artefacts and running instances of **onramps**, **offramps** and **pipelines** are dynamically configurable.
 The introduction of a dynamically configurable deployment model has resulted in the introduction of Tremor URLs.

 The tremor API is built around this URL and the configuration space it enshrines:

 | Example URL                  | Description                                                  |
 | ---------------------------- | ------------------------------------------------------------ |